Section I: PROCEDURE TO BECOME AN APPROVED VENDOR

 Whenever the Market Manager in good faith believes that a vendor has violated the Rules and Regulations of the Market, the California Department of Agriculture, the Sonoma County Department of Public Health, or the City of Sebastopol, the following actions may occur:

-A. If public safety appears to be threatened in any way, the Market Manager, in his has sole discretion, must to immediately suspend the offending vendor and escort them the vendor out of the Market.
+- If public safety appears to be threatened in any way, the Market Manager, in his or her sole discretion, must to immediately suspend the offending vendor and escort them the vendor out of the Market.

 SECTION X: Provisions for Assembly Bill 1871

 “Agricultural product” means a fresh or processed product produced in California, including fruits, nuts, vegetables, herbs, mushrooms, dairy, shell eggs, honey, pollen, unprocessed bees wax, propolis, royal jelly, flowers, grains, nursery stock, livestock meats, poultry meats, rabbit meats, and fish, including shellfish that is produced under controlled conditions in waters located in California.

 - Definition of Non Agricultural products (section 47000.5)

 Products that are characterized as services, arts, crafts, bakery, candies, soaps, balms, perfumes, cosmetics, pottery, clothing, fabrics, pastas, compost, fertilizers, candles, ceramics, foraged foods…”

 - Signage (section 47004 (C) (1) (2))

 - All vendors of agricultural products selling within a certified farmers’ market shall post a conspicuous sign or banner that states the following: